RedisTimeSeries/RedisTimeSeries/docs/commands.md

 * sourceKey - Key name for source time series
 * destKey - Key name for destination time series
-* aggregationType - Aggregation type: avg, sum, min, max, range, count, first, last, std.p, std.s, var.p, var.s
+* aggregationType - Aggregation type: avg, sum, min, max, range, count, first, last, std.p, std.s, var.p, var.s, deriv
 * timeBucket - Time bucket for aggregation in milliseconds

 DEST_KEY should be of a `timeseries` type, and should be created before TS.CREATERULE is called.